SaintPaddy/S1_Update_Agents/README.md

 If an Agent has been offline for many months, and it comes online, I'd like to upgrade it in smaller steps.
 In this example, I want all my Windows machines Agents to update to v21.5.3.235 and then to v22.1.4.10010

-Please make sure that the package you are entering here, actually do exist.
+Please make sure that the packages you are refering to here, actually do exist.
 Verify in your portal; https://euce1-200.sentinelone.net/sentinels/packages

 ```